 At LoveDog, we believe in harnessing a dog’s desire to work, maximizing their amazing love, devotion, and intelligence.
 Training and certifying properly trained service dogs takes a very specific skillset relying on a ton of love, time, passion, consistency, and ability.
 Our team at Lovedog offers those things and more.
-Our founder and President, Rick Bailey, has been professionally training working dogs for more than two decades.
-He and our dedicated team provide elite training programs for service dogs and their owners.
+Our founder, Rick Bailey, has been professionally training working dogs for more than two decades.
+Rick and our dedicated team provide elite training programs for service dogs and their owners.

 Please take the time to read about our program criteria to see if owning a service dog is right for you.
 Additionally, we believe that the relationship between trainer and owner is vital for success, so please reach out to us and see if you and Lovedog are a good fit for each other.
 Once you have read through the following information and you are interested in exploring our service dog-training program, please use our contact us form.
 We will then set up a consultation to determine our next steps, together.